localjo/resume/covers/mapbox.md

 <img src="mapbox-tree-cuba.jpg" width="400" align="right"/>

-I first heard about Mapbox from some friends in Cuba's open source mapping community when I was visiting an the Historian's Office in Old Havana and saw a Mapbox sticker on their Christmas tree. **I love the fact that Mapbox is creating open source software that's useful for my friends around the world.**
+I first heard about Mapbox from some friends in Cuba's open source mapping community when I was visiting the Historian's Office in Old Havana and saw a Mapbox sticker on their Christmas tree. **I love the fact that Mapbox is creating open source software that's useful for my friends around the world.**

 Last week, while talking to a co-worker at NASA Goddard about looking for a job with good company culture, she recommended that I check out Mapbox.
 She said **Mapbox is highly rated for cultivating a positive working environment, mentorship and equal opportunities** for men and women and she said that she thought it might be exactly what I'm looking for.